 Even though Crossrail is being built through heavily populated areas of London, it still has an impact on wildlife.
 The land surrounding our rail tracks and some of the areas where new Crossrail tracks, depots and stations will be built support a variety of wildlife including orchids, trees, snakes, lizards and frogs.

 We are working hard to protect and improve the environment we touch.
+We are currently undertaking a DEFRA biodiversity accounting exercise which will help us to identify areas of net biodiversity gain and loss and identify opportunities for enhancement.
 As part of the completed works, we are also exploring opportunities to encourage greater biodiversity at several locations along the Crossrail route, including:

 - Wallasea Island